Therapy for Parents Seeking Clarity, Confidence, and Connection

 01

-Reach out: Click the link to schedule a consult or send me a message.
-We’ll talk about what’s been feeling hard — the conflicts, the guilt, the pressure — and what you’re hoping could feel different.
+Reach out: Fill out a new client inquiry form to get started.
+We’ll talk about what’s been feeling hard and what you’re hoping could feel different.

 02

-Trace it back: We’ll start by looking beneath the surface — what’s really happening when tensions rise, what might be going unspoken, what your nervous system is trying to protect, and how old family patterns might be sneaking into the present.
+Trace it back: We’ll start by looking beneath the surface — what’s really happening when tensions rise, what your inner system is trying to protect, and how old family patterns might be sneaking into the present.

 03